Northern Cardinal

 Nesting:

 Loosely constructed nest placed in dense shrubs, usually less than 10 feet above the ground.
-Eggs are grayish white to buffy white to greenish white, speckled or spotted with gray to brown marks.
+Eggs are buffy white with brown spots.
 Clutch size – 2 to 3 eggs.

 Voice: